information about NIPT test

 More information about NIPT

-We collaborate with Life Genomics AB in Gothenburg in Sweden / Edda Labs who have several years of experience with NIPT analysis, as the test has been performed in Sweden for many years.
-The test we use is the Roche Harmony prenatal test (CE-IVF marked).
-The blood sample will be destroyed after the test results are available and after the patient has been informed.
-This means that further analyzes cannot be performed.
+The blood sample will be completely destroyed after the test results are available and the patient has been informed.
+This means that further analyses cannot be performed.

-In the public sector, the existing guidelines for fetal diagnostics and NIPT tests apply, read more about them here.
+In the public sector, the existing guidelines for prenatal diagnostics and the NIPT test apply.
+Read more about them here.

 FAQ about NIPT